-11.3.4 In addition the student is expected to satisfy the Examiners that he/she is well acquainted with the general field of knowledge to which his/her subject relates.
+- 11.3.4 In addition the student is expected to satisfy the Examiners that they are well acquainted with the general field of knowledge to which their subject relates.

-12. Recommendations of Examiners
+- 12. Recommendations of Examiners

-- 12.1 The decision of the Examiners shall be one of the following: - Pass (with or without corrections required) - Refer - Fail
+- 12.1 The decision of the Examiners shall be one of the following:

+- a.
+Pass: no amendments required

+- b.
+Pass: subject to minor amendments

+- c.
+Pass: subject to modest amendments

+- d.
+Refer

+- e.
+Fail

-The Examiners may also decide that work submitted for the degree of Ph.D. has reached the required standard for the award of the degree of Master of Philosophy with or without corrections.
+The Examiners may also decide that work submitted for the degree of PhD or EngD has reached the required standard for the award of the degree of Master of Philosophy with or without minor or modest corrections.